Achieves profitability on revenues of $5.5 million, up sharply from $1.6 million a year ago

 Conference call begins at 4:30 p.m.
 Eastern time today

-Highlights from the third quarter of 2019 and recent weeks include:
+Highlights from the third quarter of 2021 and recent weeks include the following (all comparisons are with the third quarter of 2020, unless otherwise indicated):

 Third Quarter Financial Results

-Selling and marketing expense for the third quarter of 2019 was $2.1 million, up slightly from $2.0 million in the third quarter of 2018.
-The increase was mostly attributable to an increase in headcount and marketing to support the launch of Sculptura.
+Selling and marketing expense for the third quarter of 2021 was $1.2 million compared with $1.0 million for the third quarter of 2020.
+The increase was primarily due to higher commission expense.

-General and administrative expense for the third quarter of 2019 was $0.96 million, compared with $0.91 million for the third quarter of 2018.
+General and administrative expense for the third quarter of 2021 was $1.1 million compared with $1.0 million for the third quarter of 2020.
+The increase was primarily due to higher stock-compensation expense.

-Adjusted EBITDA for the third quarter of 2019 was $(0.5) million, compared with $(0.1) million for the third quarter of 2018.
-Adjusted EBITDA is defined as earnings before interest, taxes, depreciation, amortization and stock-compensation expense.
+Adjusted EBITDA for the third quarter of 2021 was $0.5 million compared with $(1.5) million in the third quarter of 2020.
+Adjusted EBITDA, a non-GAAP financial measure, is defined as earnings before interest, taxes, depreciation, amortization and stock-compensation expense.
 Please see below for a reconciliation between GAAP and non-GAAP financial measures, and the specific reasons these non-GAAP financial measures are provided.

 Nine Month Financial Results